unep-grid/mapx/readme.md

 ...
 ```

-The instance now should use the api at http://apidev.mapx.localhost/ for which the source from `./api/` is mounted as `/apidev/` in the container.
+The instance now should use the api service at http://apidev.mapx.localhost/ for which the source from `./api/` is mounted as `/apidev/` in the container.

+Note that you might need to add the different hosts `*.mapx.localhost` to your system hosts file.